 13. Disable Hardware-Accelerated GPU Scheduling

-Although the hardware-accelerated GPU scheduling feature allows the system to run properly and it also increases the performance, some of the affected players have mentioned that turning it off has helped them a lot.
+Although the hardware-accelerated GPU scheduling feature allows the system to run properly and increases performance, some affected players have mentioned that turning it off has helped them a lot.
 If none of the above methods worked for you, try following the steps below to turn of the hardware-accelerated GPU scheduling mode on your Windows 10.

 - Right-click on the blank desktop area > Select Display settings.